vsg-dev/VulkanSceneGraph/docs/ExplorationPhase/AreasOfInterest.md

   * Thread pools

 ## Scene Graph
-* Scope out the minimal set of Node classs required
+* Scope out the minimal set of Node classes required
   * NullNode to avoiding the need for if (!node) doSomething
   * Fixed size vs variable size Containers in Groups etc.
   * Level of Detail